 ♦ Follow this road until you get to the church.
-There is a large pond with ducks here and on the opposite side of the road is a church car park.
-The church are quite happy for you to park but ask for a small donation in the donation box.
-It is then a long walk till you reach the steps leading onto the beach. ♦ Ref: 51.19144°N, 3.23692°W
+There is a large pond with ducks here and, on the opposite side of the road, is a church car park.
+The church is quite happy for you to park here, but you should make a small donation in the donation box.
+It is then a long walk until you reach the steps leading onto the beach.

-FIND FREQUENCY: ♦♦♦♦♦ – Quantoxhead is highly productive for fossils, especially for reptile remains and large ammonites, shells and fish remains can also be found.
+FIND FREQUENCY: ♦♦♦♦♦ – Quantoxhead is highly productive for fossils, especially for reptile remains and large ammonites.
+Shells and fish remains can also be found.

-ACCESS: ♦♦♦ – Access to Quantoxhead beach is fairly easy, but the location itself can be difficult to find, use the maps on the location access page for easy navigation.
-You should head to ‘East Quantoxhead’
+ACCESS: ♦♦♦ – Access to Quantoxhead beach is fairly easy, but the location itself can be difficult to find without a map.
+You should head to East Quantoxhead.

-REPTILES and FISH : Bones of Ichthyosaurus and Plesiosaurus are the most common reptiles, but other reptiles have been recorded at this location.
+Bones of ichthyosaurs and plesiosaurus are the most common reptile finds, but other reptiles have been recorded at this location.
 Fish remains can also be found.
-AMMONITES and BELEMNITES: There are many different species of Ammonite at Quantoxhead, with one species of Nautilus.
+There are also many different species of ammonite at Quantoxhead and one species of nautilus.
 Belemnites are much less common, but can still be found.
 Over 20 different species of bivalve can be found at Quantoxhead and a number of brachiopods.
 Trace fossils, including the burrows of bivalves, can be found along with the occasional echinoid spines.
 Crinoids are also very common, but tend to be mostly small broken fragments, found within the shale.

-There are two interesting sections at Quantoxhead, it is an extremely long walk to get to the different sections.
-Reptile remains can be found in the soft foreshore shale’s.
-This generally starts after around a mile West from the steps, the bones can often be found in the same layer as the Crinoid fragments, where fish fragments can also be found.
-Where nodules are present within the same zone, occasionally bones can be found within these nodules which are extremely well preserved.
-Moving West, you start to get a number of ammonite impressions in the foreshore rocks, increasing in size as you walk West.
-With a fresh cliff fall, Ammonites tend to become loose from their nodules and can be found on the beach.
-Ammonites can also be found in nodules throughout the Quantoxhead area and within the hard limestone layers.
+There are two different interesting sections at Quantoxhead, but it is an extremely long walk to get to them.
+Reptile remains can be found in the soft foreshore shales.
+This generally starts about 2km west from the steps and the bones can often be found in the same layer as the crinoid fragments, where fish fragments can also be found.
+If nodules are present within the same zone, occasionally bones can be found within these, which are extremely well preserved.
+Moving west, you start to get a number of ammonite impressions in the foreshore rocks, increasing in size as you walk further west.
+With a fresh cliff fall, ammonites tend to become loose from their nodules and can be found on the beach.
+They can also be found in nodules throughout the Quantoxhead area, especially within the hard limestone layers.

-The major faults along this part of the coastline can be clearly seen, especially with the hard limestone blocks on the foreshore which in some cases form stepped circles, almost hard to believe that this has been naturally made by the sea.
+The major faults along this part of the coastline can clearly be seen, especially with the hard limestone blocks on the foreshore, which, in some cases, form stepped circles and are almost hard to believe that they have been made naturally by the sea.

 This site is an SSSI.
 This means you can visit the site, but hammering the bedrock is not permitted.
 For full information about the reasons for the status of the site and restrictions please download the PDF from Natural England – SSSI Information